openmrs/openmrs-ngx-formentry/README.md

 git checkout -b chore/release-vX.Y.Z
 ```

-Then update the version in the `package.json` file:
+Then update the version in the root-level `package.json` file:

 ```sh
 yarn version --new-version <major|minor|patch> --no-git-tag-version
 ```

-Note that this command only updates the version in the root-level `package.json` file.
-You must ensure to bump the version in the `package.json` file in the `projects/ngx-formentry` directory as well.
+Note that this command only updates the version of the Angular wrapper app that consumes the library.
+To bump the library version, you must bump the version in the `package.json` file in the `projects/ngx-formentry` directory as well.
 To do so, run:

 ```sh
 cd projects/ngx-formentry